 Technical and Academic Standards for Nursing Students Technical standards are a necessary component to the complex discipline of nursing that all students must meet with or without reasonable accommodations.
-Students wishing to enter GW Nursing bachelor of science in nursing (BSN), master of science in nursing (MSN), doctor of nursing practice (DNP), and postmaster's certificate programs must demonstrate that they can meet these technical standards and continue to do so throughout their education program.
+Students wishing to enter GW Nursing bachelor of science in nursing (BSN), master of science in nursing (MSN), and doctor of nursing practice (DNP) programs must demonstrate that they can meet these technical standards and continue to do so throughout their education program.